 A key proposal of the Biden administration to address unemployment benefits in an ongoing way is a commitment to expand and fully fund job sharing, or what’s formerly known as short-time compensation programs.

 These plans allow employers to reduce work obligations (and wages) to employees, rather than outright laying them off, with the affected workers receiving government payments to make up some or all of their lost earnings.
-To Stettner of the Century Institute, “job sharing is better than regular [unemployment insurance], because employers are able to keep their talent attached to them, making it easier to endure and emerge from hard times.
+To Stettner of the Century Institute, “job sharing is better than regular UI, because employers are able to keep their talent attached to them, making it easier to endure and emerge from hard times.
 Workers keep their skills sharp by working part time, and maintain benefits and seniority.”

 However, here, too, Biden’s proposals will require passage through what could continue to be a Republican-controlled Senate.
 But Stettner says he is more optimistic about the chance of that support, since short-time compensation programs have already been introduced by both red and blue state administrations.

 Biden aims to expand the number of states with job-sharing programs from the current 27 to a full complement of 50 states, plus the District of Columbia, Puerto Rico, and the Virgin Islands.
 As incentives to those jurisdictions, and to further encourage existing programs, Biden pledges “100% federal financing” for short-time compensation programs.
-The CARES Act included short-term funding for existing state job-sharing programs, but Biden wants to make that financial support permanent, for both existing and new programs.

 That pledge should certainly help to expand and stabilize these programs, according to Stettner.
 “One reason employers do not participate is that they have to pay back benefits through higher taxes.
 Full federal funding would take away that disincentive to participate.”

-Making more new jobs available
+More new jobs available